-The spine consists of the back bone, a column of bones called vertebrae which are stacked one on top of the other.
+The spine consists of the backbone, a column of bones called vertebrae that are stacked one on top of the other.
 This vertebral column protects the spinal cord.
 The spinal cord is where the body’s nerves are rooted.
 The spinal cord acts like an information superhighway for messages from the body to travel, via the nerves, to and from the brain.
 When the spinal or vertebral column gets narrow, it can put pressure on the spinal cord and the nearby nerves.
 This condition is called spinal stenosis.
 (Stenosis means “narrowing.”)

 - About 400,000 Americans have lumbar spinal stenosis, that is, spinal stenosis of the lower back.

 - Surgery for spinal stenosis is the most common surgery in Americans over age 60.